 |

 Chianti Museums There are several attractive art and history "boutique" museums scattered around the Chianti territory.
 Although most of then don't warrent a special trip, they are definitely worth a visit if you are in the area, both for what they have on display and for the buldings in which they are housed.
 In Greve, there is the San Francesco Museum of Sacred Art, located 5 minutes from Piazza Matteotti.
-Click here for further information on the Chianti Museums. |
+More about Chianti Museums. |

 |